 - Total revenue closed that month from marketing-generated leads only

 With the figures above, you can re-calculate the metrics you started with on a monthly basis, or whatever timeframe is used in your business -- quarter, year, etc. Just make sure the same measure of time is used for both Sales and Marketing to maintain alignment.
 Have a look:

 - # marketing-generated leads that became customers / # marketing-generated leads = lead-to-customer close %

 - Revenue from closed customers / # of marketing-generated leads that became customers = sales deal size

 - Total revenue closed from marketing-generated leads / total revenue closed = % revenue from marketing-generated leads

-2) Calculate the Sales Side
+2) Calculate the Sales Figures and Goals

-The first moments after lead conversion are critical in maintaining a relationship with your leads, and either Sales or Marketing should make contact immediately to start building that relationship, make nurturing easier, and set up the sales rep for success later on when they do reach out.
+The first moments after lead conversion are critical in maintaining a relationship with your leads, and either Sales or Marketing should take action to start building that relationship, make nurturing easier, and set up the sales rep for success when she eventually does reach out.

 3) Set up Marketing SLA Reporting